PolymerElements/iron-iconset/README.md

-core-iconset
+iron-iconset
 ============

-See the [component page](http://polymer-project.org/docs/elements/core-elements.html#core-iconset) for more information.
+See the [component page](http://polymer-project.org/docs/elements/iron-elements.html#iron-iconset) for more information.